 Once you have your lengthy and detailed tenancy agreement in place, both you and your tenant need to sign on the dotted line.
-Make two copies - an original copy with their signature on for you to keep, and a photocopy or scanned copy for your tenant with your original signature on.
+Make two copies – an original copy with their signature on it for you to keep, and a photocopy or scanned copy for your tenant with your original signature.

 Then it’s time to hand over the keys and leave your tenant to enjoy their new space.
 Any issues?
 Your tenancy agreement will probably have the answer.